The Threat of Adversarial Attacks on Machine Learning in Network Security -- A Survey: Evaluating Adversarial Risk

 \subsection{Adversarial Risk Grid Map}

 A modified notion of adversarial risk was proposed in \cite{suggala2019revisiting} which suggested that certain classifiers inherently have low adversarial risk.
 Other works \cite{fawzi2018adversarial} \cite{tsipras2018there} have suggested a trade-off between standard risks and adversarial risk.
 This indicates that with increase in standard accuracy of the classifier, the adversarial risk of the classifier increases.
 Based on our review, a grid map based on the autonomy of the machine learning model is proposed.
 We term this as model autonomy adversarial risk approach since it is based on the directive and discriminative autonomy of the machine learning models.
+The map is shown in Figure \ref{fig:adv_risk}.

 \begin{itemize} \item \emph{Discriminative Autonomy:} The discriminative autonomy is directly related to the type of task being performed by the machine learning model.
 Machine learning tasks such as classification are highly dependent on the input data.
 As such, they have lower discriminative or conditional autonomy compared to tasks such as generative modeling which depend less on the input data when predicting an outcome.